-- Why is it causing you stress? - Does the stress point come from inside yourself or outside yourself? - Is there is anything you can do to help ease its impact on you?
+- Why is it causing you stress? - Does the cause of stress come from inside yourself or outside yourself? - Is there anything you can do to help ease its impact on you?

-For example, if your job is stressing you out, why?
-Let's say you're afraid you'll be laid off.
-Ask yourself why you're afraid of this?
-An external reason could be that your organization has a history of cutting staff when profits are down, and profits are down.
-An internal reason could be you were laid off from your last job and now worry it'll happen again.
+For example, if your job is stressing you, why?
+Let's say you're afraid you'll be made redundant.
+Ask yourself why you're afraid of this.
+An external reason could be that your organisation has a history of cutting staff when profits are down, and profits are down.
+An internal reason could be that you were made redundant from your last job and now you worry it might happen again.